 Are there any surfaces that rubber flooring should be avoided?

 Although rubber flooring is versatile, there are some surfaces that should be avoided.
-Surfaces that are not flat, including some concrete areas and outdoor surfaces such as grass, dirt, and rock can pose as a safety risk.
+Surfaces that are not flat, including some concrete areas and outdoor surfaces such as grass, dirt, and rock can pose a safety risk.

 Because rubber flooring contours to bumps, ridges, and inconsistencies of the flooring underneath, it can result in wrinkles, bulges, and gaps.
 While you can place rubber flooring as a temporary runner on these surfaces, it should not be a permanent solution.